 1. Engagement Surveys

 For years, annual employee surveys were the best (and only) available tool for measuring employee engagement.
-But today’s leading organizations are moving away from annual surveys in favor of more frequent surveys and continuous feedback in order to get a more timely, accurate and actionable read on engagement.
+But today’s leading organizations are moving away from annual surveys in favor of more frequent surveys and continuous feedback in order to get a more timely, accurate and actionable read on employee engagement KPIs.
 Here’s how you can use engagement surveys to better understand employee engagement:

 - Weekly pulse surveys that ask just a few questions.
 Start with something simple, like “Would you recommend us as a place to work?” and make sure to occasionally repeat the question so you can track changes.

 - Active listening interface that acts as an always-on, intelligent, open channel for employees and managers.
 With Achievers Listen, via a visual single-click poll, employees share day-to-day engagement confidentially.
 Based on employee response, Allie, an active listening interface, follows up with simple, friendly conversational questions to better understand how the employee feels and perceives work.
 Gather feedback, ask questions, and get updates, next actions, and ideas to impact engagement right away.

 - Historical data that shows trend lines as organizations shift.
 Employee engagement KPIs can shift as organizations go through high and low times.

 - Comparison data between departments and functions.
 Some parts of the organization will naturally be different from others, but use that data as a discussion starter to make sure employee engagement KPIs are on the right track.

 For employee engagement, it can be helpful to ask employees one simple question: How likely are you to recommend our business to a friend as a place to work?